Questions? We're here for you.

 You may need to give “comfort medications” that are already in the home when a hospice patient is having trouble with symptoms such as:

-Ask your Agrace team to show you the best way to safely dispose of the kind of unused medication you have, especially if you have “controlled substances.”
+Ask your doctor or Agrace team to show you the best way to safely dispose of the kind of unused medication you have, especially if you have “controlled substances.”
 We may suggest steps like these methods: